 Tyler Allen is a 2019 graduate of Solanco High School who has won awards and scholarships for his outstanding work in the visual arts.
 Tyler was the featured emerging artist at Red Raven Art Company in Lancaster in August of 2019.
 In the 2018 and 2019 Scholastic Art Awards and Young Artists Awards competitions, Tyler’s work was awarded the highest awards, which included numerous special awards, portfolio awards, gold, silver and honorable mention awards.
 Tyler’s work in the visual arts has been featured in Lancaster Newspapers, LancasterOnline, and the Chester County Press.
 Additionally, Tyler’s work has been featured in exhibitions at the Lancaster Museum of Art, the Demuth Museum, Millersville University, and the Pennsylvania Academy of the Fine Arts in Philadelphia.

-Caitlin Daugherty is the Art Coordinator for the Oxford Arts Alliance.
+Caitlin Daugherty is the Art Director for the Oxford Arts Alliance.
 She graduated from Kutztown University with a degree in Fine Arts and a minor in Psychology in May 2015.
 After graduation, one of her goals was to contribute to building a substantial art community in small towns.
 Through her position she is able to bring art and culture to the little town daily.
 Starting as a volunteer, she worked her way up to instructing students of her own through private lessons.
 She’s brought portfolio preparation to the alliance while teaching classes, camps, and clubs.
-Caitlin schedules a variety of new and exciting classes and camps for all ages and helps maintain the general appearance and operations of the arts alliance.
+Caitlin schedules art exhibitions, a variety of classes and camps for all ages, manages the website and social media and helps maintain the general appearance and operations of the arts alliance.

 Emily graduated From Avon Grove High School in 2015 and is now and aspiring nursing student enrolled in Delaware County Community College.
 She lives on a multi-generational dairy farm and enjoys the animals as well as the artistic inspiration of the landscape.
 She had dreamed of becoming an artist and through the Oxford Arts Alliance has become an instructor for private art lessons and Paint Your Own Pottery.
 She wishes to stress the importance of having art in the community in order to inspire and spark creativity that can only be found in an artistic way!
 She believes art is always the answer and strives to create a relaxing environment and show anyone they can be an artist!